 It is now possible to explore the remains of Château Saint-Louis.
 They feature 120 artefacts and are cleverly designed to be visited through an augmented reality tour.

 Visit Morrin Centre

-Formerly a prison, now Quebec City’s flagship English-language cultural hub, the Morrin Centre is a stunning 200-year old building filled with history and obscure inmate stories.
-It also features a Victorian-era library containing 25,000 books, an old-timey chemistry lab, and is home to Canada’s first learned societies.
+Formerly a prison, Morrin Centre is now Quebec City’s flagship English-language cultural hub.
+It’s inside a stunning 200-year old building filled with history and obscure inmate stories.
+It also features a Victorian-era library containing over 25,000 books, an old-timey chemistry lab, and is home to Canada’s first learned societies.
 It’s even possible to book a traditional afternoon tea, complete with period costumes and Victorian etiquette lessons.